 - See where burial sites and fireplaces have stood for more than 40,000 years

 - Retreat to a comfy bed and relax under the stars by the campfire at Mungo Lodge

 The best way to learn about Mungo National Park is with an Aboriginal guided tour.
-For a full cultural experience, book a tour with Harry Nanya Tours or connect with an Aboriginal Discovery Tour ranger at the Mungo Visitor Centre, who will likely be descended from one of the three groups of the region: the Paakantji, Ngyiampaa or Mutthi Mutthi.
+Connect with an Aboriginal Discovery Tour ranger at the Mungo Visitor Centre, who will likely be descended from one of the three groups of the region: the Paakantji, Ngyiampaa or Mutthi Mutthi.
 You'll see evidence of ancient campfires, and learn about the adaptation and resilience of a people who have lived in the landscape for at least 45,000 years.

 Spend the night under the stars

 Experience the park at your leisure and return to a hot shower and comfortable bed at the end of the day.
 For a touch of luxury, relax in an air-conditioned cabin at Mungo Lodge.
 This outback property, located just outside the park, offers warm hospitality and is committed to eco-tourism.
 Modern furnishings, local artworks and sophisticated amenities will welcome you home.
 If you want to stay in the heart of the park, Mungo Shearers Quarters offers cosy facilities close to key park attractions.
 At this unique heritage accommodation, you will discover the area’s pastoral and Aboriginal history.